redsanket/spark/external/storm/guide/faq/index.rst

 .. _faq-incompatible_libs:

-Q: Are there any libraries that storm is not compatible with?
+Q: Are there any libraries that Storm is not compatible with?
 #############################################################

 After the 0.8.2 release, Storm switched to ``logback`` for it's logging framework